mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~

 The ``targetedFailPoint`` operation instructs the test runner to configure a
 fail point on a specific mongos.
-The mongos on which to run the
+The MongoClient and mongos on which to run the
 ``configureFailPoint`` command is determined by the ``session`` argument.
 Test
 runners MUST error if the session is not pinned to a mongos server at the time
 this operation is executed.
 The ``failPoint`` argument is the